raphaelquast/beatstep/README.md

 The `shift-button` is used to activate the control-features.
 (**double-tap** it to make the shift-layer permanent, NOT the *"if shift-pressed"* behaviour!)

+The "if shift-pressed"* behaviour only works if the corresponding layer is activated permanently AND the `shift-button` is pressed!

 `shift` + `button 8` and `shift` + `button 16`  and `shift + chan` are used to activate the individual control-layers.
 (**double-tap**  to make the control-layers remain activated until the activation button is pressed again!)